SDoehren/day-night-cycle/README.md

 ## Future of Day Night Cycle

+Day Night Cycle has been updated to V10.

 Going forwards Day Night Cycle should be seen as unsupported.

-I will continue to develop Day Night Cycle for my own games and will release updates as and when.
+I will continue to develop Day Night Cycle for my own games but releases as and when.

-But to reiterate Day Night Cycle should be seen as unsupported going forwards.

 ## Install